verekia/three-gpu-ecosystem-tests/README.md

 # Three.js WebGPU Ecosystem Integration Test Suite

-This repository now tests R3F 10 Alpha ([commit 723622e](https://github.com/pmndrs/react-three-fiber/commit/723622e675a02234246aa1e4e49ace4b48e14410)) and Drei 11 Alpha only, with Next 16 and Vite, with React Compiler enabled.
+This repository now tests R3F 10 Alpha Canary and Drei 11 Alpha only, with Next 16 and Vite, with React Compiler enabled.

 ## How to test